okgrow/guides/docs/NewAppSetup-CreateNewApp.md

 #### Build Settings
 1. Set the Node version to node.js 8.9.1 (or later)
 1. Add these lines under setup: [Semaphore build settings](semaphore-build-settings)
-    - TODO: The build settings needs to be split into web/mobile

 #### Environment Variables
 1. Add these variables (you'll get the values for these from the "Database Information" document created above):